 Blackbuck is India’s largest trucking platform, and it now operates in Europe too.
 Its story began in 2015.
 Four years later, Blackbuck raised $150 million.
 Currently, there are more than 300,000 trucks and 10,000 clients on the platform.
 Industry experts expect Blackbuck to soon reach a $1 billion market valuation and become the 17th Indian unicorn.

 Act as the founders of these companies did.
 Find a region that needs a reliable, high-quality, and bugless app like Uber for trucking.
 Choosing the right target market is the key to your app’s popularity.

 Last but not least, we have another weighty reason for you to build a trucking app:

 — Dr. Walter Rentzsch and Dr. Wilfried Aulbur, Automotive World

 Focus on a region where trucking apps like Uber don’t operate or where the quality of service is poor.
 Then find out how to satisfy local demand.
 Start slowly and build a trucking app MVP to get your piece of the logistics market pie.
 Follow our tips to win users’ hearts, speed up your growth, and succeed in your chosen niche.

 - 4–6 months

-in MVP development, and become a strong rival for Uber for trucks.
+Build an MVP and become a strong rival to Uber Freight.